 How Does Alcoholism Develop?

 When people use alcohol habitually, it alters their brain chemistry and makes their bodies develop a tolerance.
 Tolerance means that it takes more alcohol to feel the same.
 Consuming large amounts of alcohol leads to dependence, which means the person becomes ill from not drinking.
-In addition to feeling ill, the person can experience withdrawal symptoms.
+In addition to feeling sick, the person can experience withdrawal symptoms.
 While some symptoms are uncomfortable, others can be dangerous.
 Addiction is a brain disease since it involves physical changes to the brain.

 Signs Of Alcohol Addiction

-The signs people show or symptoms they experience depend on several factors.
+The signs people show, or symptoms they experience depend on several factors.
 People may recognize these warning signs in themselves or loved ones:

 - Drinking more than planned.